Skip to content

 La Croix

-In a complete 180 from the dark tones of Liquid Death, La Croix is all bubblegum colors with a voice to match.
+If Liquid Death is all heavy metal energy, La Croix is the complete opposite.
+Think bubblegum colors and literal puppies.
 Terms like BFF and Bestie appear often in their captions, along with lots of emojis, exclamation points, and puns.

-Using Aaker’s brand personality framework, Liquid death is daring and tough, while La Croix is cheerful and charming.
+Using Aaker’s brand personality framework, Liquid Death is bold and rugged, while La Croix is cheerful and charming.
+Different tones, but same strategy: each brand commits fully to a distinct character.
+That clarity makes the voice easy to recognize.

 Calm